MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/kernel-dma-protection-for-thunderbolt.md

    - Reboot system into Windows.

    >[!NOTE]
+   > If the **Hyper-V** Windows feature is enabled, all the Hyper-V-related features will be hidden, and **A hypervisor has been detected.
+Features required for Hyper-V will not be displayed** entity will be shown on the bottom of the list.
+It means that **Hyper-V - Virtualization Enabled in Firmware** is set to YES.

+   >[!NOTE]
-   > **Hyper-V - Virtualization Enabled in Firmware** is not available when **A hypervisor has been detected.
-Features required for Hyper-V will not be displayed.** is displayed.
-This means that **Hyper-V - Virtualization Enabled in Firmware** is set to Yes and the **Hyper-V** Windows feature is enabled.
-Enabling Hyper-V virtualization in Firmware (IOMMU) is required to enable **Kernel DMA Protection**, even when the firmware has the flag of "ACPI Kernel DMA Protection Indicators" described in [Kernel DMA Protection (Memory Access Protection) for OEMs](/windows-hardware/design/device-experiences/oem-kernel-dma-protection).
+   > Enabling Hyper-V virtualization in Firmware (IOMMU) is required to enable **Kernel DMA Protection**, even when the firmware has the flag of "ACPI Kernel DMA Protection Indicators" described in [Kernel DMA Protection (Memory Access Protection) for OEMs](/windows-hardware/design/device-experiences/oem-kernel-dma-protection).

 4. If the state of **Kernel DMA Protection** remains Off, then the system does not support this feature.